By Siobhan Doucette

 While no document suggests that Wałęsa ever informed to the SB once he was active in the democratic opposition and Solidarity, those who are making such a hubbub about the new documents, claim that they now have proof that Wałęsa, because of his behavior in the 1970s, could have been blackmailed into betraying Poland in the 1980s and 1990s.
 The Magdalenka meetings thus become decisive.
 The argument is that Wałęsa, due to blackmail, behaved dishonorably in the Magdalenka meetings and thus paved the way for the communists to maintain control of Poland after 1989.
 It is even claimed that the Soviet and then the Russian leadership were privy to Wałęsa’s dark secret and coerced him into acting against Polish national interests in unknown ways.
 Although there is no corroboration for such theories, they linger within certain groups, including the PiS leadership (whose politics are centered around the belief that a conspiracy of ‘post-communists’ have maintained wealth and influence in Poland since 1989).
 Furthermore, Cenckiewicz and Gontarczyk, in their book on Wałęsa, contended that when Wałęsa was president, he attempted to have any documents related to his alleged collaboration destroyed.
 For those who believe that Wałęsa is an informant and traitor, it is not a leap to suggest that he destroyed all proof of his misdeeds and that this is the reason that no corroborating evidence exists.

 Wałęsa has continued to defend himself.
 He has also received the support of many of his erstwhile colleagues in Solidarity.
 Władysław Frasyniuk, the legendary leader of underground Solidarity Lower Silesia spoke out this week.
 While the vast majority of Poles remained quiescent, Frasyniuk spent much of the 1980s either in hiding or in prison.
 His is an important voice.
-Although Wałęsa was released from prison in 1982 and thus spent most of the 1980s at liberty (because the regime authorities recognized the advantage of breeding suspicion within the opposition by treating some regime opponents better than others), he was constantly tailed and faced regular, petty harassments.
+Although Wałęsa was released from prison in 1982 and thus spent most of the 1980s at liberty (because the regime authorities recognised the advantage of breeding suspicion within the opposition by treating some regime opponents better than others), he was constantly tailed and faced regular, petty harassments.
 For those who besmirch Walesa’s reputation now it is worth remembering that when Wałęsa was awarded the Noble Peace Prize in 1983, no one dreamed that a democratic and independent Poland was several years away.
 Wałęsa could have easily left Poland and been feted by the international community with no loss of stature.
 He sacrificed personal wellbeing by remaining.
 When the Round Table was called, Wałęsa and those who supported him called for moderation not because of blackmail, cowardice, or collusion, but because they believed that it was the best way to achieve change without violence toward the populace.
 Wałęsa’s stance in 1989 was not his alone; men such as Zbigniew Bujak, Bronisław Geremek, and Tadeusz Mazowiecki – who no one suggests had been compromised – shared it.

 It is possible that once the newly released documents have been fully analyzed, they will show that in the early 1970s Lech Wałęsa informed to the SB, and was given financial remuneration.
 This would mean that Wałęsa, a young working-class father, had been broken in 1970 and lied thereafter.
 If that is the case, then he ought to have been honest about his past or not stood for election in the 1990s.
 Still, it must be remembered that the only reason Wałęsa was interrogated in 1970 was because he had been active in protests.
 Those who never stood up to the regime never faced the state’s coercive apparatus in the same way.
 These documents would therefore underline an individual and national shame, while providing proof of the importance of Solidarity in helping to expiate that shame.
 They could also tell a tale of redemption since there has never been any hint that as the head of Solidarity Wałęsa acted against his own conscience.
 It is an unconscionable falsification of history to suggest that he did without a shred of evidence.
 It is, of course, also possible that these documents will be shown to be forgeries and yet Wałęsa, now 72 years old, has already been smeared in the international media.